quality-liquid/cupid_code/Documentation/Design/LowLevel/felix-backend-LLD.md

 #### Dynamic Endpoints

-The dynamic endpoints neet user data.
+The dynamic endpoints need user data.
 Authenication will be required to access all of these endpoints.

 | URL      | Method    | View Function | Notes                                                                                          |
 |----------|-----------|---------------|------------------------------------------------------------------------------------------------|